awsdocs/aws-cdk-guide/v2/context.md

 # Runtime context<a name="context"></a>

 Context values are key\-value pairs that can be associated with an app, stack, or construct\.
+They may be supplied to your app from a file \(usually either `cdk.json` or `cdk.context.json` in your project directory\) or on the command line\.

-The AWS CDK uses context to cache information from your AWS account, such as the Availability Zones in your account or the Amazon Machine Image \(AMI\) IDs used to start your instances\.
+The CDK Toolkit uses context to cache values retrieved from your AWS account during synthesis, such as the Availability Zones in your account or the Amazon Machine Image \(AMI\) IDs currently available for Amazon EC2 instances\.
+Because these values are provided by your AWS account, they can change between runs of your CDK application, which makes them a potential source of unintended change\.
+The CDK Toolkit's caching behavior "freezes" these values for your CDK app until you decide to accept the new values\.

+Without context caching, if you had specified "latest Amazon Linux" as the AMI for your Amazon EC2 instances, and a new version of this AMI were released, then the next time you deployed your CDK stack, your already\-deployed instances would be using the outdated \("wrong"\) AMI and would therefore need to be upgraded\.
+Upgrading would result in replacing all your existing instances with new ones, which would probably be unexpected and undesired\.

+Instead, the CDK records your account's available AMIs in your project's `cdk.context.json` file, and uses the stored value for future synthesis operations\.
+This way, the list of AMIs is no longer a potential source of change, and you can be sure that your stacks will always synthesize to the same AWS CloudFormation templates\.

+Not all context values are cached values from your AWS environment\.
 [Feature flags](featureflags.md) are also context values\.
-You can create your own context values for use by your apps or constructs\.
+You can also create your own context values for use by your apps or constructs\.

-Context keys are strings, and values may be any type supported by JSON: numbers, strings, arrays, or objects\.
+Context keys are strings\.
+Values may be any type supported by JSON: numbers, strings, arrays, or objects\.

+**Tip**
-If your constructs create their own context values, incorporate your library's package name in its keys so they won't conflict with other package's context values\.
+If your constructs create their own context values, incorporate your library's package name in its keys so they won't conflict with other packages' context values\.

-Since most context values are associated with a particular AWS environment, and a given CDK app can be deployed in more than one environment, it is important to be able to set context values for each environment\.
-This is achieved by including the AWS account and region in the context key, so that values from different environments do not conflict\.
+Many context values are associated with a particular AWS environment, and a given CDK app can be deployed in more than one environment\.
+The key for such values includes the AWS account and region so that values from different environments do not conflict\.

 The context key below illustrates the format used by the AWS CDK, including the account and region\.